-Assembled thought leaders will aid Path to Purchase Institute’s public outreach
+Assembled thought leaders will aid CGT’s public outreach

 The group’s mission is to help the Institute develop an official point of view on key trends, emerging technologies and other market drivers that will have a significant impact on the consumer goods industry.

 Working with the Institute’s executive management and editorial teams, the board will create position papers that will:

 • Formally define the trend/technology to provide a consistent understanding across the industry.